emmanuelambrizec-cyber/FuSD/README.md

 1. Put the four files in the same folder and set that folder as your working directory.
 2. Run the analysis script.

+This workflow reproduces the empirical results and figures exactly as reported in the reference paper and its Supplementary Material (for the included preprocessed datasets and the default settings in `FuSDAnalysis.R

 Example:

 ```r